baianat/vuse/README.md

 #### $sectionData

-Is a computed property that mirriors `$section.data` which contains the current values (text, images, etc...) for the section.
+Is a computed property that mirrors `$section.data` which contains the current values (text, images, etc...) for the section.

 ### Section